 3: DIY Cute Nesting Box by kelly wood

-Here is the guide on how to build chicken nesting boxes and that even in simpler ways, being a novice.
+Here we have broken down the steps of how to build chicken nesting boxes and that even in simpler ways, being a novice.

 - Assemble your needed parts and tools

 - Cut two equal pieces of plywood (one is the base and other is back)

 - Cut another two pieces from plywood but make sure they have slanted edges – they will make sides.

 - Cut roof and front from plywood pieces.

 - You need 8 different size lumber pieces too

 Follow the link to see how to join the wooden slabs together.
 It is certainly a very good looking sort of nesting box.
 See the plan here: Diy nesting box

 Watch this YouTube video to discover how to make a chicken nesting box from a 5-gallon bucket.
 The large plastic buckets are cheap to buy and the plastic is easy to cut, making this DIY project cheap and easy.

 5: Down East Laying Box by paul j.bemett: